ScrollPrize/vesuvius/README.md

 The library provides tools for accessing, managing, and manipulating high-resolution volumetric data related to Vesuvius Challenge.
 It supports both remote and local data, with options for caching and normalization.

+For a similar library in C, see [vesuvius-c](https://github.com/ScrollPrize/vesuvius-c).

 > ⚠️ `vesuvius` is in beta and the interface may change.
 Not all Vesuvius Challenge data is currently available - data will continue to be added to the library.

 ## 📓 Introductory notebooks